-Historical data indicates that the Secchi depth in the East Basin of Lac La Biche Lake has historically been Mesotrophic (some productivity, nutrients, and algae growth) to Eutrophic (high productivity, nutrients, and algae growth) based on Secchi depth with little variation through the years.
-The secchi depth ranges from 1.7 m to 2.9 m and has been less than the standard Oligotrophic Secchi depth of 4 m as shown ever since the monitoring began in 2006 (Figure 12).
-The low average Secchi depth means that the lake water has poor transparency due to suspended materials.
+Historical data indicates that the Secchi Depth in the West Basin of Lac La Biche Lake has always been less than the standard Oligotrophic Secchi Depth of 4 m except in 2009 as shown in Figure 12.
+The trophic state based on Secchi depth has been between Mesotrophic (some productivity, nutrients, and algae growth) and Eutrophic (high productivity, nutrients, and algae growth).
+The Secchi depth measurement of 5.3 m in 2017 indicates a significant improvement from 2009.
 The Secchi depth readings however, may not provide an exact measure of the water transparency due to various errors such as time of the day, sun's glare on the water, and eyesight of the observer.

-Figure 12: Historical trend for Secchi Depth in East Basin of Lac La Biche Lake - 2017
+Figure 12: Historical trend of Secchi depth in West Basin of LLB Lake